SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Example: The greater number

-Write a program that reads two integer numbers, from the console, and return the greater of them.
+Write a program that reads two integer numbers, from the console, and return the greater one.
 Print the output in the following format: “Greater number: x”, where the x is the returned number.

 ### Hint and guidelines

 Our first task is to **read** both integer numbers from the console.
 Then we must perform the check using one **`if-else`** statement in combination with the **operator for greater than** (**`>`**).
-Part of the code is consciously blurred to test what we have learned so far.
+Part of the code is consciously blurred to test what you have learned so far.

 ![](assets/chapter-3-1-images/04.Greater-number-02.png)